 Shopping choices are no longer so limited in Lanzarote, because things have improved consistently.
 Head to Playa Honda (Deiland Shopping Centre) for clothing stores, as well as the large furniture or outlet stores.

-WARNING: Be aware that the electronics shops in Lanzarote have a horrific reputation for scams.
+WARNING: Be aware that some of the electronics shops in Lanzarote have a horrific reputation for scams.
 These people have it honed to a fine art – read HERE for more information.
 However, there is a very large ‘electronics supermarket’ called Electron, about 300m or so from IKEA.

 The capital of Arrecife is predominantly made up of apartment buildings.
 The resorts all have a mix of apartments and villas.
 Heading out of the tourist and city areas, the rural properties can be very charming – and there are a number of converted fincas and cortijos in the small villages sprinkling the valleys.

 Country fincas/cortijos €100,000-€265,000.

 - Click to view property for sale in Lanzarote

 Trusted Estate Agent for those considering moving to Lanzarote